top of page

 Pizza Night, Ranch Edition: Sausage + Steak Tips (No Fuss, Big Flavor)

-National Pizza Day falls on Monday, February 9, 2026, which is an excellent excuse to do pizza night a little more like a ranch kitchen: simple ingredients, bold flavor, and protein that makes it feel like dinner—not just snacks.
+National Pizza Day falls on Monday, February 9, 2026.
+This day is a perfect excuse to elevate your pizza night with a ranch kitchen twist.
+Think simple ingredients, bold flavors, and protein that transforms pizza from a snack into a satisfying dinner.

-Below are two easy options using sausage or steak tips, plus chef shortcuts that keep it weeknight-friendly.
-(And yes—these work with or without cheese, depending on your style.)
+Below, I’ll share two easy options featuring sausage or steak tips.
+Plus, I’ll include chef shortcuts to keep it weeknight-friendly.
+And yes—these recipes work with or without cheese, depending on your preference.

 • Crust: store-bought dough, naan/flatbread, or a sheet-pan crust